 - Utter exhaustion from racing around.

 Excessive Jupiter encourages us to expand our horizons and take a risk, and is the planetary guardian of worldly Sagittarius.
-When Jupiter stations direct, you could:
+When Jupiter stations direct or during its pre-retrograde shadow, you could:

 - Take foolish gambles and risks.